 Total Recorder's status (such as "Playing") is displayed at the bottom of the screen.
+The date and time of the recording, in the format YYY.MM.DD HH:MM:SS, may also appear (Professional, VideoPro, and Developer Editions only).

 The status has these icons: